Conceiva/MezzmoKodiPlugin/README.txt

 v1.0.7.0

--  Added index to improve Kodi DB performance which started degrading with version 1.0.6.8.
+-  Added index to improve Kodi DB perrformance which started degrading with version 1.0.6.2.

 v1.0.6.9